openHPI/xikolo-ios/README.md

 - clone this repository
 - run `pod install`
 - open xikolo-ios.xcworkspace in Xcode
-- start one of the defined target
+- start one of the defined targets

 ### Contributing
 If you would like to contribute by adding a feature or fixing a bug, feel free to do so.
 You can have a look at the open issues to get some inspiration and create a pull request as soon as you are ready to go.